 You could spend your valuable time sifting through the mountain of available credit card choices, though the options are fairly overwhelming.
 Luckily for you, we’re here to help.
 We’ve scoured the planet to find three credit cards that offer the best bang for your buck, depending on your individual travel tendencies.

 Your bucket list is filled with the names of foreign cities, and you’re determined to visit as many places as possible in your lifetime.
 A financial tool like the Chase Sapphire Preferred® Card can help you avoid nasty foreign transaction fees while checking off destinations.

 Hate restrictions?
 You’ll appreciate that Chase lets you redeem travel points for miles whenever you want to fly.
 As if that wasn’t enough, Chase also offers a sign-on bonus of 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $750 toward travel when you redeem through Chase Ultimate Rewards®.

-Every dollar you charge to the Capital One® Venture® Rewards Credit Card gives you two unrestricted miles.
+Every dollar you charge to the Capital One Venture Rewards Credit Card gives you two unrestricted miles.
 This means you don’t need to stick to one airline or hotel chain — you can go wherever you want, however you want.
-A low annual fee and a one-time bonus of 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months and provides you with plenty of reasons to say “yes” to the card.
+A low annual fee and a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel and provides you with plenty of reasons to say “yes” to the card.

 3. Best Credit Card for Thrifty Travelers: Barclaycard Arrival Plus® World Elite Mastercard®